-troops in fighting yesterday al-though the authorities have denied the figure.
+Kurdish sources inside the town reiterated claims that they had killed 80 government troops in fighting yesterday although the authorities have denied the figure.

-to withdraw the defensive posttions, 19 km (12 miles) the
+to withdraw the defensive positions, 19 km (12 miles) the town.

-Khomeini ordered the Army and revolutionary guardsmen to coordinate their offensive and warned "violators and in-stigators" in the ranks stigators" in the ranks that they would be tried as criminals.
-Strikes in banned, he said, and "in case of suspected conspiracy" the offenders would the offenders would be tried by summary courts.
-The impli-cation was that the guilty could face the death sentence for disobedience.
+Khomeini ordered the Army and revolutionary guardsmen to coordinate their offensive and warned "violators and instigators" in the ranks that they would be tried as criminals.
+Strikes in the Armed Forces were banned, he said, and "in case of suspected conspiracy" the offenders would be tried by summary courts.
+The implication was that the guilty could face the death sentence for disobedience.